-Are you an independent contractor, that is, do you provide services to one or more businesses each year as a non-employee?
-If you receive over $600 in a year from an individual or business, the payer must provide you with a 1099-NEC form (formerly a 1099-MISC form, before 2020) to verify your income to the IRS.
-Before preparing the 1099-MISC form, you must give your payer a valid taxpayer identification number.
+Are you an independent contractor?
+That is, do you provide services to one or more businesses each year as a non-employee?
+If you receive over $600 in a year from an individual or business, the payer must provide you with a Form 1099-NEC (known as a Form 1099-MISC, before 2020) to verify your income to the IRS.
+Before preparing Form 1099-MISC, you must give your payer a valid taxpayer identification number.
 The form used for this information is a Form W-9.

 Form W-9 is a tax document that must be signed by independent contractors to provide a taxpayer ID number (Social Security Number or Employer ID).
 If the employer doesn't have a taxpayer ID, or if the taxpayer ID is incorrect, the independent contractor must have federal income taxes withheld, known as "backup withholding."

 Form W-9 is a standard tax document often utilized in business and financial transactions.
 So by itself, a W-9 doesn't pose many problems.
 Still, there are some simple issues to be aware of.

 Because the Form W-9 is asking for your name, address, and Social Security or business Employer Identification Number, you should exercise caution in giving out that information.
 Be sure that you know who is asking you to fill out the form—and why—and how your tax information will be used.

 Form W-9 requires you to include information on your business type.

-The IRS has simplified Form W-9 (somewhat).
+The IRS has somewhat simplified Form W-9.
 To complete the new W-9, follow these steps:

 - Make sure you are entering your taxpayer ID correctly and that you are entering the correct taxpayer ID.
 This is the main purpose of the form, to verify this information.
 The questions may come when your business is an LLC.
 A single-member LLC files federal income tax returns as a sole proprietor, and multiple-member LLC files as a partnership.

 - You will be asked if you are subject to backup withholding.
 Most people are not, but if you have questions, see this article about backup withholding.